 • The tool might be slower when executing a large number of test scenarios compared to other testing tools.

 • Despite the ease of the Gherkin language, there’s a dependency on step definitions that require coding.
-Thus, you still need to someone to translate what the step does to non-technical stakeholders.
+Thus, you still need someone to translate what the step does to non-technical stakeholders.

-Example of a feature file in SpecFlow.
+Example of a feature file in Serenity BDD

-Example of step definitions in SpecFlow.
+Example of step definitions in Serenity BDD

-Features of SpecFlow
+Features of Serenity BDD

-Considerations in SpecFlow
+Considerations in Serenity BDD

 Behave